Unboxed-Software/solana-course/content/transfer-hook.md

 }
 ```

-Thanks to anchor it could make our life easier and infer a few of these accounts, therefore we will have to pass the first 4 accounts (extra_account_meta_list, crumb_mint, crumb_mint_ata, mint) when invoking the instruction, and Anchor will infer the rest.

-Notice that we are asking anchor to initialize the `crumb_mint` account for us, by using the `#[account(init, payer = payer,mint::decimals = 0, mint::authority = mint_authority)]` attribute.
-At the same time we are asking anchor to drive the `mint_authority` account from the seed `b"mint-authority"`.

-It's important to make the `mint_authority` a PDA of the transfer hook program itself, this way the program can sign for it when making the mint CPI.
+It's important to make the `mint_authority` a PDA of the transfer hook program itself; this way, the program can sign for it when making the mint CPI.

-Note that we should be able to also drive the `crumb_mint_ata` using `Seed::new_external_pda_with_seeds` but at the time of writing this lesson, this method was causing some issues, so we will derive it in the TS code and pass it as a regular address.
+We should also be able to derive the `crumb_mint_ata` using `Seed::new_external_pda_with_seeds`.
+However, at the time of writing this lesson, this method was causing some issues, so we will derive it in the TS code and pass it as a regular address.

 **`initialize_extra_account_meta_list` Instruction**

-The instruction logic will be as follows:
+Let's break down the steps for the `initialize_extra_account_meta_list` instruction:

 1. List the accounts required for the transfer hook instruction inside a vector.
 2. Calculate the size and rent required to store the list of ExtraAccountMetas.
 3. Make a CPI to the System Program to create an account and set the Transfer Hook Program as the owner.
 4. Initialize the account data to store the list of ExtraAccountMetas.

-here is the code for it:
+Here is the code for it:

 ```rust
 pub fn initialize_extra_account_meta_list(ctx: Context<InitializeExtraAccountMetaList>) -> Result<()> {